gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | Stop both motors.

-| The code below runs the left motor at about half speed.
+| The code below runs the left motor at speed 5 and the right motor at speed 2, then after 1500ms stops them both.

 .. code-block:: python